Beverly Glenn-Copeland

-Beverly Glenn-Copeland (born 1944) is an American singer and songwriter.
-He has spent most of his life and career in Canada.
+Beverly Glenn-Copeland (born January 1944) is an American-born Canadian singer-songwriter.
 His albums include Keyboard Fantasies (1986).
 Glenn-Copeland began publicly identifying as a trans man in 2002.

 Early life

 Glenn-Copeland was born in Philadelphia, Pennsylvania to a musical family.
 As a child, Glenn-Copeland listened to his father play the music of Bach, Chopin, and Mozart on the piano, and heard his mother occasionally sing spirituals.

 In 1961, Glenn-Copeland was one of the first black students to study at McGill University in Montreal.